Plant DetailShow Menu

 Description

 Mountain maple is a native deciduous shrub or small tree in the maple family (Sapindaceae) found in the NE USA and in the mountains south to GA.

-Growing at a slow to moderate rate 10–25 ft. tall, forming a bushy spreading crown with a short trunk and slender branches.
+Slow to moderate grower reaching 10–25 ft. tall and wide with a bushy spreading crown and a short trunk.
 Plant in full sun to partial shade.
 It prefers cool, shady, moist soil.

 The sap is a source of sugar and can be boiled to make maple syrup.
 The bark contains tannins, which are used in tanning leather.

 This tree is not well-adapted to cultivation so is difficult to find at nurseries.
+It could be used in naturalized areas and is suited to the mountains of NC.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 See potential disease and insect problem fact sheets to the left.